stuart-bradley/Beast-Borrowing-Plugin/README.md

 Simply import the project into Eclipse, along with a copy of the [BEAST2 project](https://github.com/CompEvol/beast2), from here the plugin can be run two different ways.

+Alternately, a prepackaged `jar` is provided to provide the same command line interface, without cloning the entire project.
+This can be found in: `Jar/LangSeqGen.jar`.

 ### Command Line

 Like the original `seqgen`, this plugin uses the same format for command line runs: